nbeaumont/appro-img-deliverer/README.md

 ### 2. Setup Your Document

-  * Include the following HTML code into the head section of your document.
+  * Include the following HTML code into the head section of your HTML document.

 ```html